shiv1119/Intern-Assignment/url-shortener/README.md

 2. All tests passing
 3. Brief notes about your approach (optional)

+### Trade-offs Made

+1. **No Database for storage** - If server goes off all the stored data will be lost.

+2. **No caching** - for the trending url.
+Caching is important because it is likely that trending urls will be opened frequently which will just increase the server load.
+To avoid server load we can implement caching.

+3. **No Custom Url** - Suppose I wanted to make small some url that is to huge take example as post collection url.
+If i make it short then it will be random rather tah something "http://localhost:5000/url-shortner-postman-collection" like this.

+4. **No user login** - We implemented clicks counts but we do not have mapping whose is author of url.

+5. **No rate limiting** - Rate limiting is very crucial for the websites because attackers may automate to increase the click counts or visit counts which can make server busy.

 ### How to Submit
 1. Ensure all tests pass: `pytest`
 2. Create a zip of your solution